ddbloth/verdantprotocol-core/README.md

 **VerdantProtocol** is a modular, scalable, and intelligent environmental monitoring and automation framework designed for grow tents, greenhouses, and beyond.
 It leverages a swarm of Wi-Fi-enabled sensor nodes to feed real-time data to a central master controller, which orchestrates actuator responses to optimize plant health and resource efficiency.

+ddb - Dev Notes:
+On Pi 5 Beta - top dir of verdant-protocol, repos under that (core, nodes, etc)
+ - Virt Env is at top level, not in repo levels
+ - - Believe we can use this to potentialy nest variations on the venv reuirments?  ponder.
+ - source .vp-venv/bin/activate

 ---

 ## 🧠 Project Overview